Skip to main content

 The online retail product on Reuters.com is inadequate for high-paying commercial clients by design, with much less breaking news and none of the data or breaking alerts needed by financial professionals trading bonds, foreign exchange, commodities or equities, insiders say.

-But some critics of the new scheme said the cheapness of the subscription suggested Reuters did not have much faith in its online offering, which is a sixth of the subscription to Bloomberg.com, its biggest rival.
+While the low price is presumably intended to mitigate a loss of viewership, some critics of the new scheme said it suggested Reuters did not have much faith in its online offering, which is a sixth of the subscription to Bloomberg.com, its biggest rival.
+Others predicted a substantial loss of influence and reach because of the paywall, particularly in developing countries.

 Many major news organisations now charge a subscription for digital content.
 CNN recently announced a paywall of $3.99 a month.